-If the appliance is being installed on a combustible floor, non-combustible floor protection must be installed.
 In all installations, the area under and around the stove must be protected from falling ash and live coals.
-The area under a horizontal run of chimney connector must also be protected, extending two (2) inches (51mm) to each side of the horizontal connector.
+The area under a horizontal run of chimney connector must also be protected, extending two (2) inches beyond the measurement of the horizontal connector.

-Further guidelines for floor protection are as follows: In the U.S. the floor protector must be completely under the stove, and extending 18" in front of the door opening, 8" to each side of the door opening, and 8" to the back.
+Further guidelines for floor protection are as follows:

+In the U.S. the floor protector must be completely under the stove, and extending 18" in front of the door opening, 8" to each side of the door opening, and 8" to the back.